pixijs/pixijs/README.md

 **Your support helps us make Pixi.js even better.
 Make your pledge on [Patreon](https://www.patreon.com/user?u=2384552&ty=h&u=2384552) and we'll love you forever!**

+### What to use Pixi.js for and When to Use It

+What is this and when should I use it?

 ### Demos ###

 - [WebGL Filters!](http://www.goodboydigital.com/pixijs/examples/15/indexAll.html)